Learning from Synthetic Animals: Experiments

 \subsection{Part Segmentation}

-Since synthetic dataset is generated with rich ground truth, the task is not limited to 2D pose estimation.
-We also experiment with part segmentation and we visualize the results on TigDog dataset as shown in Figure~\ref{fig:seg-vis}.
-We show that when models are trained using both 2D poses and part segmentation, models can generalize better on real images for both animals, as shown in Table~\ref{table:part-segmentation}.
+Since the synthetic animal dataset is generated with rich ground truth, our task is not limited to 2D pose estimation.
+We also experiment with part segmentation in a multi-task learning setting.
+All models are trained on synthetic images with Strong Augmentation and tested on TigDog dataset directly.

+As shown in Table~\ref{table:part-segmentation}, we observe that models, trained on keypoints and part segmentation jointly, can generalize better on real images for both animals, compared to the baseline where models are only trained with keypoints.
+Since we cannot quantitatively evaluate part segmentation predictions, we visualize the part segmentation results on TigDog dataset as shown in Figure~\ref{fig:seg-vis}.

-Here the baseline is only trained on synthetic data since annotations of part segmentation on real images are not available.
-We add a branch parallel to the original keypoint prediction one in the model for part segmentation.
+In the multi-task learning setting, we only make minor changes to the original Stacked Hourglass architecture, where we add a branch parallel to the original keypoint prediction one for part segmentation.